 LET OIL OXYGENATE AGRICULTURE

 Under Ghana’s Development Agenda, Agriculture is identified as a key economic pillar.
-Modernizing agriculture is inextricably linked to Ghana’s ability to be self-sufficient in food production, produce raw…Continue
+Modernizing agriculture is inextricably linked to Ghana’s ability to be self-sufficient in food production, produce raw materials for industry and ensure sustainable national…Continue

 Added by Dominic Hlordzi on April 7, 2015 at 10:49 — No Comments